 While Passive House is the gold standard in eco-design and living, the strict guidelines and principles required for a Passive House certification can be costly and restrictive.
 By incorporating energy efficient elements in the design and construction of your new home, you can build an eco-friendly home to achieve many of the environmental benefits of a Passive House at a fraction of the cost.

-Cobalt Constructions has partnered with Green Design Solutions to create sustainable, comfortable and high-quality homes for clients across the Yarra Valley and Melbourne’s Eastern Suburbs.
+Cobalt Constructions has partnered with local designers and architects who specialise in eco-friendly designs, to create sustainable, comfortable and high-quality homes for clients across the Yarra Valley and Melbourne’s Eastern Suburbs.
 Together, we work with you to design and construct eco-friendly homes that take full advantage of a range of solutions – from solar panels and rain-water tanks, to insulated windows and skylights.